Market Analysis Tool

 Characteristics also always have a spatial reference, a distribution that can be represented geographically.
 WebGIS shows you geographically, for example, the distribution of male residents in Germany as well as their purchasing power.
 Again, you can perform a large-scale or small-scale analysis at the ZIP code or grid level based on your specific needs.
 You can place the two characteristics on top of each other and form an intersection (overlay analysis).
 The result can be exported as a table and further processed (e.g. by your advertising agency, which controls your campaigns), but the numbers can be interpreted much more easily by looking at the map.

 This type of market analyses saves some companies expensive market research, which could be purchased externally or done internally, but both are time-consuming.
-The company’s own data is usually not sufficient for target group analyses, so you will need external market data.
+The company’s own data is usually not sufficient for target group analyses, so you will need demographics.
 These are available in high quality for both the German and Austrian markets (and internationally if required).

 Questions Answered by Determining the Market Shares